The Creation of "Nick Adams"

 The “Young Hemingway: The Path to Paris” project was launched to coincide with the 2012 biennial conference of the International Hemingway Society, meeting for the first time in Petoskey/Bay View.
 The conference sessions held in the historic summer community of Bay View focused on young Hemingway’s early observations and writings – as does the documentary.

 The documentary and its media education components are being produced by Contemporary Learning Systems (CLS), a Michigan-based non-profit company.
 Its production partner, Starbright Media Corporation (SMC), based in Petoskey, Michigan, contributed all overhead costs to the project.
 George Colburn, a historian and SMC’s executive producer, wrote and directed the production of “Young Hemingway.”
 See www.GeorgeColburn.com.

-Thanks to the generosity of the late Ernest H. Mainland, nephew of Ernest Hemingway, and heir to “Windemere,” the family cottage on Walloon Lake built for the Hemingway family in 1899.
-As a result, the documentary has a historic setting for many of its important interviews and locations.
+The project is grateful for the generosity of the late Ernest H. Mainland, nephew of Ernest Hemingway, and heir to “Windemere,” the family cottage on Walloon Lake built for the Hemingway family in 1899.
+As a result, the documentary has a historic location for many of its important interviews.

 The “Young Hemingway: The Path to Paris” project was launched by a generous grant in 2012 from a Harbor Springs resident that allowed the project to move forward with interviews of leading Hemingway scholars attending the 2012 Hemingway Society conference in Petoskey, MI.
 The project has met its first goal, the production of a feature-length documentary that can be shown to live audiences at location across the country.
 We thank the many local foundations, organizations, businesses and individuals who have supported the project since 2012.
 The fund-raising continues so we can cover the cost of the program for a broadcast appearance in 2022, and for many years beyond.

 Join Our Mailing List!